 • Eat more nutrient-dense foods.
 Pre-planning meals means you can actively make sure you’re getting the right balance of nutrients for your unique body.

 • Maintain or reach your happy weight.
-If you’re considering weight loss, meal planning can also help with portion control and following a specific approach, like intermittent fasting for beginners, the warrior diet, the 5:2 diet, or eat stop eat.
+If you’re considering weight loss, meal planning can also help with portion control and following a specific approach, like intermittent fasting for beginners, 16:8 intermittent fasting, or the Mediterranean diet.
 Some studies have also found a correlation between meal planning and obesity prevention.[1]

 • Reduce food waste.
 Knowing exactly what you need for meals and how much makes it easier to buy only what you will use and consume perishables ahead of best-by dates.

-• Increase the variety of the food you eat.
+• Increase the variety of the foods you eat.
 Eating a variety of food is good for your overall digestion, and meal planning has been connected to higher overall food variety.[1]

 • Limit excess food spending.
 Meal planning helps avoid buying unnecessary, extra, or less cost-effective foods.